3 years ago

 27 March, 2020

-In a published comment on the study, Breast Cancer UK grant recipients Kerri Palmer and Professor Valerie Speirs highlight the role of BPA as an oestrogen mimic as well as its ability to affect other sex hormones which may influence the risk of breast cancer and other hormone-related diseases.
+In a published comment on the study, Breast Cancer UK grant recipients Kerri Palmer and Professor Valerie Speirs highlight the role of BPA as an oestrogen mimic.
+And its ability to affect other sex hormones, which may influence the risk of breast cancer and other hormone-related diseases.

 (1) In the human body, orally ingested BPA is rapidly converted to BPA metabolites (BPA- glucuronide and BPA-sulphate) which are excreted in the urine.
 The standard method relies on these being converted back to free BPA, using an enzyme obtained from snails.
 It turns out this conversion step is less efficient than previously thought and so not all BPA metabolites are converted to free BPA.
 The new method measures the metabolites directly.

 Gerona, R. et al. (2020).
 BPA: have flawed analytical techniques compromised risk assessments?
 The Lancet Diabetes & Endocrinology Correspondence Volume 8, Issue 1, p11-13, published January 01, 2020. https://www.thelancet.com/journals/landia/article/PIIS2213-8587(19)30381-X/fulltext

 Palmer, K. and Speirs, V. (2020).
 BPA and risk assessment.
 The Lancet Diabetes & Endocrinology Correspondence Volume 8, Issue 4, p269, published April 01, 2020. https://www.thelancet.com/journals/landia/article/PIIS2213-8587(20)30068-1/fulltext